unixpickle/LibOrange/README.md

 I encourage anybody that wants to fork this project to do so.
 It's always good to have multiple people working on something, and to have multiple viewpoints on a project.
 Some stuff that you could work on is:

  - Add typing events
- - Implement file transfers (I may do this at some point during the summer.)
  - Make things more stable (e.g fix thread conflicts, add @synchronized, etc.)
  - Better implement rate limiting.